MUMT-IT/health-mobile-app/README.md

-# health-mobile-app
+# Health Mobile App

-A mobile app for health checkup information and etc.
+A mobile app for health checkup information and etc by the Faculty of Medical Technology, Mahidol University.